ALPANNA-GH/ToDo-List/README.md

 - **Can I use it as a template for my Project?**

-  - yes you can use it, edit it and distribute it.
+  - Yes you can use it, edit it and distribute it.

-- **how to edite config files it ?**
+- **How to edit config files?**

-  - you need periore knowledge of webpack configuration or refer to the webpack online documentation
+  - You need previous knowledge of webpack configuration or refer to the webpack online documentation

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>

-This project is under [MIT](./LICENSE) licensed.
+This project is under [MIT](./LICENSE) license.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>